Bart to the Future: Donald Trump presidency

 News media highlighted the mention of Donald Trump when he ran for president and won the election sixteen years later.

-The episode heavily implies that real estate mogul Donald Trump became president, and caused a budget crisis that Lisa inherits.
+The episode heavily implies that real estate mogul Donald Trump became president, and caused a budget crisis that Lisa inherits as his successor.
 In 2015, news media cited the episode as a foreshadowing of Trump's future run for president; the episode was produced during Trump's 2000 third-party run.
 Dan Greaney told The Hollywood Reporter in a 2016 interview that the thought of a Trump presidency at the time "just seemed like the logical last stop before hitting bottom.
 It was pitched because it was consistent with the vision of America going insane."
 In an interview with TMZ in May 2016, Matt Groening said he thought it was unlikely that Donald Trump would become the president of the United States.

 On November 8, 2016, Trump was elected as the 45th president of the United States.
 Four days later, in the opening credits of the episode "Havana Wild Weekend", aired on November 13, 2016, Bart writes "Being right sucks" as the chalkboard gag.
 Scenes from a 2015 Simpsons YouTube post "Trumptastic Voyage" (which references real-life scenes of Donald Trump around that time) have been mistakenly identified as those from "Bart to the Future".
 The episode attracted further attention in 2021 after the inauguration of Joe Biden when the dress Vice President Kamala Harris wore for the event was compared to Lisa's outfit in the episode.
 During the 2024 presidential election, Kamala Harris was nominated by the Democratic Party following President Biden's withdrawal from the election.
 Harris would ultimately lose the election to Trump, which in turn prompted further attention to the episode.

+In 2026, Greaney declared his intent to run for president in 2028 to succeed Trump.